isomerpages/nlb-nrm/_initiatives/read-for-books.md

 **What is Zoom Read Together?**

 Can’t decide what to read?
 Join your friendly neighbourhood librarian in a half-hour session where we will recommend short reads for different book categories or genres.
 Pick from your favourite genre and cosy up alongside other book lovers as we **Read for Books** together.
-To find out when the sessions are taking place, go to https://go.gov.sg/zoomreadtogether.

-Check back for the schedule of sessions and their topics.
+Check back for the schedule of sessions!

 Want to conduct Zoom Read Together for your organization or learning community?
 We can provide you with a self-guided kit comprising of powerpoint slides for your selected genre.

-Email [read@nlb.gov.sg](mailto:read@nlb.gov.sg) with [ZRT kit] in the subject.
+Email [read@nlb.gov.sg](mailto:read@nlb.gov.sg) with **[ZRT kit]** in the subject.